 Nobody gets a win automatically.
 That’s not how the world works.
 Though most people don’t rig the game, as long as they are practiced enough to take advantage of subtleties in a fix without being obvious about it, other players will never know what hit them.

 I say keep the trophy because postmodernism doesn’t let anyone win.
 Unless you become a sports mega-star.
 Postmodernists do allow mega-stars to win, but they don’t give other people the victory.
 So for whoever wins through someone else, it’s not really their own victory – it was won on behalf of another person by taking away their opportunity at winning and giving that chance instead to the mega-star whom all others must rely upon if anyone is to be crowned champion.

-“Postmodernism” is a cultural and political movement that started in the 1940s, and its focus can be seen through postmodern art (e.g., performance art).
 Postmodernists tried to forget about traditional values because they felt reality was subjective.
-Truth doesn’t matter anymore — what matters is how something makes you feel; this idea is called “reverie.”
+Truth doesn’t matter anymore — what matters is how something makes you think; this idea is called “reverie.”

 A postmodernist cannot approach anything as a zero-sum game.
 They must always leave room for objectivity and know their score is never negative.

 This is what zero-sum games are.
 The only way the net result of a game is zero, with one side having negative points.
 Factor in that such an uneven advantage leaves open not just opportunities but dangers: discord, scapegoating, and demagoguery.
 Here are a couple of noteworthy books on the subject of postmodernism

 - The Postmodern Condition: A Report on Knowledge by Jean-François Lyotard

 - Beyond Historicism: Against Narrativity in the Human Sciences by José Casanova

 - The Postmodern Turn (2011) by Patricia Clough